Geometric Satake equivalence in mixed characteristic and Springer correspondence: Preliminaries on affine Grassmannians and geometric Satake equivalences

-where $[\cdot/\cdot]$ means the quotient stack.
 By \cite[Theorem 1.1]{BS}, $\Gr_H$ is representable by the inductive limit of perfections of quasi-projective varieties over $k$, along closed immersions.
 If $H$ is a reductive group scheme, then $\Gr_H$ is represented by the inductive limit of perfections of projective varieties over $k$, along closed immersions. \begin{rmk} If $F=k((t))$, there are non-perfect versions of the above spaces (see \cite{Zhueq}).
 We write $\Gr'_H$ for this canonical deperfection of $\Gr_H$.
-All the results of this paper hold for this version by the same arguments. \end{rmk}
+All the results for equal characteristic in this paper hold for this version by the same arguments.
+However, there is no canonical deperfection of $\Gr_G$ in mixed characteristic, see \cite[Remark B.6]{Zhumixed}.
+That is why we work with perfect schemes. \end{rmk}

 For $\lambda \in \mathbb{X}_{\bullet}(T)$, let $\varpi^{\lambda}\in \Gr_G(k)$ be the image of $\varpi\in F^{\times} =L\mathbb{G}_m(k)$ under the map

 For $\mu \in \mathbb{X}^+_{\bullet}(T)$, define $\Gr_{G,\mu}$ as the $L^+G$-orbit of $\varpi^{\mu}$, and let